dpk14/CellSociety/doc/INHERITANCE_REVIEW_dpk14.md

 private methods containing simulation-specific rules for cell relations, and the other which handles initializing the grid.

 * What exceptions (error cases) might occur in your area and how will you handle them (or not, by throwing)?

+My section is extremely error prone, because it contains every instruction for how the simulation should actually change, and why.
+I am handling them by having the front end create a temporary basic simulation interface that allows me to click through and follow the changes of each cell on each frame.

 * Why do you think your design is good (also define what your measure of good is)?